Links

 - Irish Pages

-- The Irish Museum of Modern Art is hosting an exhibition of William McKeown's work from November 5 2008 until January 11 2009.
+- The Irish Museum of Modern Art hosted an exhibition of William McKeown's work in 2008/9.
 This includes a series of watercolours entitled "Waiting for the Corncrake".
-The exhibition catalogue reprints one of the essays from Irish Nocturnes, "The Last Corncrake".
-For exhibition details see here.
+The exhibition catalogue reprinted one of the essays from Irish Nocturnes, "The Last Corncrake".

 - Quotidiana (kwo*ti*de*A*na) N. 1.
 The land of everyday, commonplace things; 2.
 The online compendium of 381 public-domain essays.

-- The Pedestrian, edited by Christopher Spiker, is an excellent quarterly journal.
-Each issue "presents a topic and explores it from a variety of perspectives, most often making use of the 'familiar' (or 'personal') essay, a genre well suited to exploring the ordinary.
+- The Pedestrian, edited by Christopher Spiker, was an excellent quarterly journal which has now, unfortunately, ceased publication.
+An indication of its interests is evident from the statement that each issue "presents a topic and explores it from a variety of perspectives, most often making use of the 'familiar' (or 'personal') essay, a genre well suited to exploring the ordinary.
 We anthologize essays from the past that are relevant to each topic, some by classic essayists (Montaigne, Hazlitt, Chesterton, Woolf, and White, for example) and some by people less well-known.
-In addition, we publish new contributions that carry on the tradition of what Michel de Montaigne coined the 'essai' — conversational 'attempts' at an honest ex-ploration of an individual's ordinary, everyday experience."
+In addition, we publish new contributions that carry on the tradition of what Michel de Montaigne coined the 'essai' — conversational 'attempts' at an honest exploration of an individual's ordinary, everyday experience."
+Some information about the journal remains on its Facebook page here.

 - Kostis Kourelis's Blog.
 Kourelis writes: "I have embraced Chris Arthur's mission statement, 'the strangeness that attends even the most mundane circumstances', in his essay '(En)trance' reprinted in The Best American Essays 2009".
 Kourelis is an architectural historian and archaeologist who teaches at Franklin and Marshall College.
 He applies some aspects of "(En)trance" to "objects-building-situations".